On Recoding Ordered Treatments as Binary Indicators: Proofs

 \subsection{Proof of Proposition \ref{eq:abadi_betaJ_discrete}}

-We begin by presenting a more general version of Proposition \ref{eq:abadi_betaJ_discrete}.
-Proposition \ref{prop:generalize_Abadi2003} is analogous to Theorem 3.1 in \cite{abadie2003semiparametric}, generalizing this result for the binary treatment case to multi-valued treatments.
-A direct implication of Proposition \ref{prop:generalize_Abadi2003} is that compliers' observable pre-treatment characteristics can be identified as is described in Equation \ref{eq:compliersX}.
+We begin by presenting a more general version of Proposition \ref{eq:abadi_betaJ_discrete} that is analogous to Theorem 3.1 in \cite{abadie2003semiparametric} and generalizes this result for the binary treatment case to multi-valued treatments under EMCO.
+A direct implication of Proposition \ref{prop:generalize_Abadi2003} is that compliers' observable pre-treatment characteristics can be identified as discussed in Equation \ref{eq:compliersX}.